Ilex decidua: Description

 This is an upright shrub or small tree that is typically between 10 and 15 feet at maturity though it may grow larger provided partial shade.
 I. decidua grows many thin trunks and stems in a clumping fashion If left un-managed it will develop a large spreading mound of foliage up to 30' in the wild.
 Bark is "light brown to gray" in color and may be smooth or "warty and roughened".
 Slender twigs are glabrous and silvery gray, with numerous spur shoots, pointed lateral buds, and acuminate scales.

 Distinguishing features of this species are crenate leaf margins and fruiting pedicels that are 2–8 mm long.
 Its "distinctive leaf shape... is less variable than other species of holly".
 Leaves are obovate, simple, alternating, and grow to 2.5-7.5 cm long.
-Although the plant is deciduous, it's dark green leaves do not present any appreciable fall color change prior to dropping.
+Although the plant is deciduous, its dark green leaves do not present any appreciable fall color change prior to dropping.

 From March to May small white flowers bloom among the leaves which produce small Drupe fruits ripening in early autumn.
 Fruits are red (or rarely yellow), shiny, and globose (spherical, or nearly so), with a diameter of 4–8 mm.
 Following leaf drop, fruits persist on the tree throughout the winter producing a showy winter sight against the bare branches.
 While they have reached maturity by autumn, producing 3-5 seeds each, it is not until the spring, after they've been exposed to freezing and thawing, that the bitter fruits become a favorite food source of many birds and mammals.